Queen Elizabeth II dead at 96 after 70 years on the throne

 Prime Minister Winston Churchill’s first reaction to the king’s death was to complain that the new queen was “only a child,” but he was won over within days and eventually became an ardent admirer.

 In Britain’s constitutional monarchy, the queen is head of state but has little direct power; in her official actions she does what the government orders.
 However, she was not without influence.
-She once reportedly commented that there was nothing she could do legally to block the appointment of a bishop, “but I can always say that I should like more information.
+The queen, officially the head of the Church of England, once reportedly commented that there was nothing she could do legally to block the appointment of a bishop, “but I can always say that I should like more information.
 That is an indication that the prime minister will not miss.”

 The extent of the monarch’s political influence occasionally sparked speculation -- but not much criticism while Elizabeth was alive.
 The views of Charles, who has expressed strong opinions on everything from architecture to the environment, might prove more contentious.